RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Experiments

 \section{Experiments}

 The problem of developing an AI system capable of answering legal questions based on Romanian traffic law can be decomposed into several distinct but interconnected tasks.
 These tasks span both textual and visual modalities, collectively defining the core components required for building, evaluating, and improving such a system.
 By segmenting the challenge into modular tasks, we facilitate targeted experimentation, fine-grained performance evaluation, and the possibility of optimizing each sub-component independently.
-We can pursue four topics: Information Retrieval (split 1), Question Answering (splits 1 and 2), Visual Information Retrieval (split 3), and Visual Question Answering (splits 3 and 4).
-We make our code publicly available\footnote{\url{https://anonymous.4open.science/r/rodtal-exp-1F67}}.
+We can pursue four topics: information retrieval with split 1, question answering with splits 1 and 2, visual information retrieval with split 3, and visual question answering with splits 3 and 4.

-For evaluation, we employ precision@K (P@k), recall@K (R@k), nDCG@k \cite{jarvelin2002cumulated}, and exact match score (see also Appendix \ref{sec:evaluation_metrics}).
-Details about the experimental setup are presented in Appendix \ref{sec:experimental_setup}.
-See Appendix \ref{sec:appendix-prompts} for full prompts in Romanian and translated to English.
-All the metric comments are referring to the exact match score, this being also the performance that the candidates are evaluated on in the MCQA setting.